 The anti-vax movement has always claimed that vaccines are at the root of a wide-range of health problems for kids.
 Some have attributed them to autism while others have claimed that they cause long-term health issues.
 Whatever the case may be, the group attributed to this movement have sometimes thrown medical research or advice out the window and instead chosen to not vaccinate themselves, or their children.
 The anti-vax movement is highly organized, well funded, and expends significant resources in attempts to influence legislation, disrupt hearings, and otherwise avoid the vaccination requirements.

-Recently, GroupSense researchers saw a post on a dark web forum where an individual is looking to hire a hacker to create falsified vaccination records.
+GroupSense researchers came upon a post on a dark web forum where an individual is looking to hire a hacker to create falsified vaccination records.
 In the post he describes a need for obtaining vaccination records that would “include a serial number and lot number for each vaccine” as well as the signature/name of the doctor who “administered” the vaccine.
-While we cannot comment with certainty as to the reason this individual would want such records would be to avoid the immunization requirements to register children in school.
-The individual goes on to make his or her case by mentionings how hacking into medical records is a step into potentially hacking ID’s, licenses and the like which could yield a very popular dark web business.
+While we cannot comment with certainty as to the reason this individual would want such records, the faked records could be used to avoid the immunization requirements to register children in school.
+The individual goes on to make his or her case by mentioning how hacking into medical records is a step into potentially hacking ID’s, licenses and the like which could yield a very popular dark web business.

 This sort of activity is concerning across a number of fronts: